Adaptive Disclosure

 Ontology

 Combat creates three distinct wound types: fear-conditioned threat responses (classic PTSD), unresolved grief for lost comrades, and moral injury from acts that violate deeply held moral beliefs.
-These are phenomenologically and neurobiologically distinct.
+Litz's argument is that these are phenomenologically distinct and call for different interventions.
+Whether they are neurobiologically distinct is an open question; the imaging work on moral injury is early.

 Therapeutic Voice